Date posted: March 22, 2016

 The Catholic Conference represents New York State’s Bishops in matters of public policy.

-Kathleen M. Gallagher, director of pro-life activities for the New York State Catholic Conference, issued the following statement today in response to the promotion of a radical abortion bill by Governor Andrew Cuomo:
+Kathleen M. Gallagher, director of pro-life activities for the New York State Catholic Conference, made the following statement today: